tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ServerHello.legacy_version value and MUST use only the "supported_versions" extension to determine the selected version.
-If the "supported_versions" extension contains a version not offered by the client, the client MUST abort the handshake with an "illegal_parameter" alert.
+If the "supported_versions" extension contains a version not offered by the client or contains a version prior to TLS 1.3, the client MUST abort the handshake with an "illegal_parameter" alert.

 #### Draft Version Indicator